demisto/content/Packs/VMware/Integrations/VMware/README.md

 ### vmware-change-nic-state
 ***
-Changes the state of a VM NIC
+Changes the state of a VM NIC.

 #### Base Command